 The principal purpose of the Ex-Religious Support Network (ESN) is to provide an avenue for people who have left or are considering leaving their religion to develop friendships and tap into resources that will help them on their journey through a life without religion.
 We recognize that you may be experiencing anxiety from being separated from friends, colleagues and family.
 Deep questions may also arise for you about what you are to believe and trust in now that you have lost your religious scaffolding.
 You may also come to question the meaning and purpose of life.
 Our network offers an opportunity for you to share the challenges and triumphs of your journey towards unbelief.
 In this safe environment, you can learn and support others experiencing the same challenges as yourself.

-We meet monthly in a central Melbourne location.
+We meet regularly in Melbourne and online.
 There, you can touch base with other travelers on the same journey, explore alternative ways of living and listen to speakers on living life from a non-religious perspective.
-From time to time, the group meets more informally for fun times in a park or pub or to take in a movie.
+From time to time, the group meets more informally for fun times in a park or cafe or to take in a movie or play.

 Membership is open to all who are seeking meaning and purpose in a world without God and supernatural forces.
 There is no membership fee and membership is open to people from all locations.
 There exist two types of membership groups; one local and the other international.

 The local Ex-Religious Support Network is a private Meetup group servicing the needs of the ex-religious in Melbourne, Australia.
 This Meetup group focuses specifically on face-to-face and online meetings and social activities.
 For many people, leaving their religion is a difficult and sensitive time.
 For this reason, this Meetup is a private group.
 For member security and confidentiality, membership status and group conversations are not displayed publicly.